SwedbankPay/search.developer.swedbankpay.com/README.md

-# ELK node search proxy
+# Developer Portal Search

-This program is a simple proxy client for search used in [SwedbankPay developer portal][swedbankPayPortal].
+This program is a search interface for use in the [Swedbank Pay Developer Portal][swedbankPayPortal].

 ## Details